The Wiz: Motion picture and television adaptations

 In 1998, following their TV-movie production of Cinderella (1997), producers Craig Zadan and Neil Meron began pre-production on a TV-movie adaptation of The Wiz for The Wonderful World of Disney, which was to star a then-unknown Anika Noni Rose as Dorothy.
 The project fell through due to Universal still having the film rights to adaptations of The Wiz, and the production was shelved.
 The O.Z., a hip-hop re-adaptation of The Wonderful Wizard of Oz with an all-Black cast that was to use original music rather than adapt The Wiz, was then planned by FOX and director Chris Stokes in the early 2000s.
 With Brandy, Queen Latifah, Patti LaBelle, Busta Rhymes, and Little Richard among its planned cast, the telefilm ultimately went un-produced; FOX instead became a co-producer on The Muppets' Wizard of Oz (2005), starring Ashanti as Dorothy and Latifah as Aunt Em.

 Eleven years later, following the production of two live musicals for NBC – The Sound of Music Live!
 (2013) and Peter Pan Live!
 (2014) – Zadan and Meron announced The Wiz Live! as their next production (NBC, by this point, having purchased Universal Studios).
 NBC's live performance of the stage show aired on December 3, 2015.
 Stephanie Mills, who originated the role of Dorothy on Broadway, played Aunt Em.
 An open casting call for the role of Dorothy took place on June 6, 2015.
 In July 2015, Queen Latifah was cast as the Wiz and Mary J. Blige was confirmed to play the role of Evillene.
 In addition, Beyoncé was offered to play Glinda, but no deal was made.
 The following month, David Alan Grier was cast as the Cowardly Lion, and newcomer Shanice Williams was chosen to play Dorothy.
 Uzo Aduba played Glinda and Amber Riley portrayed Addaperle, the Good Witch of the North.
 Other principal cast-members included Elijah Kelley as the Scarecrow, Ne-Yo as the Tin Man, and Common as the Bouncer, the gatekeeper of the entrance to Emerald City.

 Instrumentation and chorus

 The orchestra calls for 2 keyboards, 2 guitars, electric bass, drums, percussion, 2 trumpets, trombone, 2 woodwinds and a 5-piece chorus (4 male and 1 female).
 The first keyboard is played by the conductor.
-The female guitarist plays lead while the male guitarist plays rhythm.
+One guitarist plays lead while the other guitarist plays rhythm.
 The first woodwind player doubles on tenor and alto saxophones and flute while the second one doubles on tenor, alto and baritone saxophones and flute.